pckennethma/NoLeaks-artifact/README.md

 ## Acknowledgement

 The codebase is extended from [noteras](https://github.com/xunzheng/notears).
+The work is supported by NVIDIA Academic Hardware Grant.